chawthinn/alegira-fwi-linear-regression/README.md

 ## Objective

-The goal is to develop and evaluate regression models that can estimate the Fire Weather Index (FWI) using meteorological and derived features.
+The goal is to develop and evaluate regression models that can estimate the Fire Weather Index (FWI) using climate-related and calculated features.
 This includes:

 - Data preprocessing and cleaning
 - Feature distribution analysis and outlier handling